mpv-player/mpv/DOCS/man/mpv.rst

 Command + f (macOS only)
     Toggle fullscreen (see also ``--fs``).

+(The following keybindings open a selector in the console that lets you choose from a list of items by typing part of the desired item and/or by navigating them with keybindings: ``Down`` and ``Ctrl+n`` go down, ``Up`` and ``Ctrl+p`` go up, ``Page down`` and ``Ctrl+f`` scroll down one page, and ``Page up`` and ``Ctrl+b`` scroll up one page.)

+g-p
+    Select a playlist entry.

+g-s
+    Select a subtitle track.

+g-S
+    Select a secondary subtitle track.

+g-a
+    Select an audio track.

+g-v
+    Select a video track.

+g-t
+    Select a track of any type.

+g-c
+    Select a chapter.

+g-l
+    Select a subtitle line to seek to.
+This currently requires ``ffmpeg`` in ``PATH``, or in the same folder as mpv on Windows.

+g-d
+    Select an audio device.

+g-b
+    Select a defined input binding.

+g-r
+    Show the values of all properties.

 (The following keys are valid if you have a keyboard with multimedia keys.)

 PAUSE